Over

 range, and loudness that is determined by projection.
 The second

-category is suited to smaller rooms and the personal player’s
+category is suited to smaller rooms and the player’s personal

 needs, i.e., warmer tone and greater color, clarity, dynamic range,